aghosal89/FSI_NHANES_Application/README.md

  - ### cart2polar.R

-            Description: This function computes polar coordinates from the cartesian coordinates in p-dimensional euclidean space for the dimensions 2, 3, 4, 5.
+            Description: This function computes polar coordinates from the cartesian coordinates in p-dimensional euclidean space for the dimensions p = 2, 3, 4, 5.

     Input: